-You can get mousetraps from the supermarket or buy poisoned bait from garden or hardware shops.
-Be sure to set bait out of reach of children and pets, and always wear rubber gloves when getting rid of dead rodents.
+Mouse traps are available at the supermarket, and poisoned bait from garden or hardware shops.
+Be sure to set bait out of reach of children and pets, and always wear rubber gloves when getting rid of dead rodents..

-Keep bay leaves or garlic in your cupboards to keep cockroaches away.
-Wash the floor and wall behind fridges and stoves regularly, and spray these areas with long-lasting insect spray.
+Bay leaves or garlic kept in your cupboards to keep cockroaches away, as will washing floors and walls behind fridges and stoves regularly, and spray these areas with long-lasting insect spray.

 Ants in New Zealand are generally harmless but can be a nuisance.
 Sprinkle ground or whole cloves in cupboards to keep them away.

-You can also sprinkle talcum powder or cream of tartar at the point where they come inside.
+You can also sprinkle talcum powder or cream of tartar where they come inside.
 If you find an ant nest, pour boiling water into it.